sovaai/chatKit-dl-module/APImethods/chatUpdate.md

 ## Call of method
 `moduleDispatcher` - method of event management.
-`moduleDispatcher` switches to the selected method  `chatUpdate`  nd transmits necessary next to that:
+`moduleDispatcher` switches to the selected method  `chatUpdate` and transmits necessary next to that:

 ```javascript
 moduleDispatcher('chatUpdate')